 The fact that waste may have value is counterintuitive.
 By definition, waste is destined to be abandoned by its owner as they get rid of it.
-If certain waste can be sold for a price, it is because it contains a value.
+But if certain waste can be sold for a price, it's because it still has value.

-The value of the hazardous waste export is positive when the anticipated treatment cost of the waste is less than the anticipated recovery revenues.
+The value of the hazardous waste is positive when the anticipated treatment cost of the waste is less than the anticipated recovery revenues.
 Recovery may be material or energy recovery.
 If the recovery of the waste is impossible or very costly, then the value of the waste will be negative.
-Waste that cannot be recovered is disposed of--either by incineration or landfill.
 The value of the waste is based upon these two components.
+Waste that cannot be recovered is disposed of, either by incineration or landfill.

 Material recovery enables companies or individuals to:

-Technology currently has its limitations as recyclable materials--such as plastic bottles--can lose up to 75% of their value after their first use.
-This loss of value may explain why the recycling model can be described as uneconomic.
+Technology currently has its limitations as recyclable materials, such as plastic bottles, can lose up to 75% of their value after their first use.
+This loss of value may explain why the recycling model can be described as uneconomic and inefficient.
 Economic agents seeking to maximize their profit turn to other solutions.
-Virgin raw material can become scarcer in relation to demand.
+But in some cases, virgin raw materials can become scarcer in relation to demand.
 In this case, the potential value of the waste will increase through a substitution effect.

 Waste after recycling or other treatment also contains an energy potential value.
-It is the amount of energy that can be recovered per mass of waste incinerated.
-In recent decades, waste incineration with energy recovery has become increasingly common--especially for plastics with particularly high energy potential.
+This is the amount of energy that can be recovered per mass of waste incinerated.
+In recent decades, waste incineration with energy recovery has become increasingly common, especially for plastics with particularly high energy potential.
 Market conditions in the energy sector contribute to the determination of the value of waste.

-When hazardous wastes are shipped to several countries, the risk of mismanagement may be higher due to:
+When hazardous waste is shipped to some countries, the risk of mismanagement may be higher due to:

-The Basel Convention--adopted on the international level on March 22, 1989--provides a framework and a section that limits such waste movements.
+The Basel Convention provides a framework and a section that limits such waste movements.
 It calls on the 184 Parties to observe basic principles such as:

-It also calls on the Parties to take into account the need to ensure that waste is disposed of in an environmentally sound manner.
-Article C(2001)107/Final of the OECD Council concerning the revision of Article C(92)39/Final on the control of transboundary movements of wastes destined for recovery operations applies within the Organisation for Economic Co-operation and Development (OECD) area.
+It also calls on the parties to take into account the need to ensure that waste is disposed of in an environmentally sound manner.
+Article C(2001)107/Final of the OECD Council concerning the revision of Article C(92)39/Final on the control of transboundary movements of wastes destined for recovery operations applies within the Organization for Economic Cooperation and Development (OECD) area.